tinted-theming/home/styling.md

 "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).*

-The colors for the default Base16 scheme were chosen to be pleasing and visualy distinctive,  but scheme designers may chose whichever colours they desire, e.g. `base0B` (green in the default scheme) might be swapped for yellow.
-Base16 (by default) groups similar language constructs within a single color "slot".
-For example numbers (such as floats, ints, and doubles) would all belong to the same color slot `base09`.
+The accent colors for the default Base16 scheme were chosen to be pleasing and visualy distinctive, but scheme designers may chose whichever colours they desire, e.g. `base0B` (green in default) might be swapped for yellow.
+By default similar language constructs are grouped within a single color "slot".
+For example numbers (floats, integers, etc.) by default are grouped into slot `base09`.

 Describing syntax highlighting can be tricky - please see [base16-vim](https://github.com/base16-project/base16-vim/) and [base16-emacs](https://github.com/base16-project/base16-emacs/) for some real-life examples.
 It should be noted that each editor will have it's own idiosyncrasies due to having different syntax highlighting engines.

 **Guidelines**

 - Slots `base00` to `base07` typically capture a wide gradient of a single hue.
 These slots are used for foreground and background, status bars, line highlighting and such.
-	- For a dark scheme, these slots should span from darkest to lightest. (`base00` is the darkest)
+	- For a dark scheme, these slots typically span from darkest to lightest. (`base00` is the darkest)
-	- For a light scheme, these slots should span from lightest to darkest. (`base00` is the lightest)
+	- For a light scheme, these slots typically span from lightest to darkest. (`base00` is the lightest)
 - Slots `base08` to `base0F` typically hold individual accent colors used for syntax highlighting (types, operators, classes, variables, etc.)

 ### The Default "Base" 16 Slots